BarLarrea/JaMoveo/README.md

 ## 🔄 Behavior Overview

 - **Before song selection:**
-  Players see “Waiting for next song”.
+  Users see “Waiting for next song”.

 - **After admin selects a song:**
   - All users are routed to the **Live Room**.
+  - Singers see lyrics only.
-  - Players see lyrics + chords (except singers).
+  - Players see lyrics + chords.
-  - Admin controls scroll and can end the session.
+  - Admin controls scrolling and can quit the session.

 - **Song Display:**
   - Large fonts & high contrast (designed for smoke-filled rooms).